 - Population dynamics;

 - Raptor ecology and climate change;

 - Raptor in human modified landscape.

-Presentations outside of those themes could be accepted too.
+Presentations outside of those themes (MUST about bird of prey/raptor) could be accepted too.

 The 11th Asian Raptor Research and Conservation Networks International Symposia will produce Abstract book which will be circulated during the seminar.
 The conference proceeding with ISBN for the accepted full paper will also be published.
 Participants can also choose to publish their paper (selected papers) in Kukila – The Journal of Indonesian Ornithology, as well as in several DOAJ journals (list will be provided by the committee).